M66B/FairEmail/FAQ.md

 **Usage**

 Tap on the robot button in the top action bar of the message editor.
-The text in the message editor and the first part of the message being replied to (maximum of 1,000 characters) will be used for [chat completion](https://platform.openai.com/docs/guides/chat/introduction).
+The text in the message editor (if any) and the first part of the message being replied to (if any) will be used for [chat completion](https://platform.openai.com/docs/guides/chat/introduction).
 If text is selected in the message editor, only the selected text will be used.
+A maximum of 1,000 characters of the message being replied to will be used to avoid exceeding the token limit.

 For example: create a new draft and enter the text "*How far is the sun?*", and tap on the robot button in the top action bar.